connectomicslab/connectomemapper3/docs/usage.rst

 .. warning::
     As of ``CMP3 v3.0.0-RC2``, the BIDS App includes a **tracking** system that anonymously reports the run of the BIDS App.
 This feature has been introduced to support us in the task of fund finding for the development of CMP3 in the future.
 However, users are still free to opt-out using the ``--notrack`` commandline argument.

+.. important:: Since ``v3.0.0-RC4``, configuration files adopt the `JSON` format.
+If you have your configuration files still in the *old* `INI` format,
+    do not worry, the CMP3 BIDS App will convert them to the new `JSON` format automatically for you.

 Commandline Arguments
 =============================